 Under assumed free-space propagation conditions, the power flux-density (space-to-Earth) of a proposed new allotment or assignment produced on any portion of the surface of the Earth shall not exceed:

-– −127.5 dB(W/(m2 · MHz)) in the 4 500-4 800 MHz band; and
+– −131.4* dB(W/(m2 · MHz)) in the 4 500-4 800 MHz frequency band; and

-– −114.0 dB(W/(m2 · MHz)) in the 10.70-10.95 GHz and 11.20-11.45 GHz bands.
+– −118.4* dB(W/(m2 · MHz)) in the 10.70-10.95 GHz and 11.20-11.45 GHz frequency bands.

 Under assumed free-space propagation conditions, the power flux-density (Earth-to-space) of a proposed new allotment or assignment shall not exceed:

-– −140.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 10° from the proposed orbital position in the 6 725-7 025 MHz band, and
+– −140.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 7° from the proposed orbital position in the 6 725-7 025 MHz frequency band, and

-– −133.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 9° from the proposed orbital position in the 12.75-13.25 GHz band.
+– −133.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 6° from the proposed orbital position in the 12.75-13.25 GHz frequency band.

+*NOTE – These are consequential changes to the proposed reduction of the coordination arc from 10° to 7° in the 4 GHz frequency band and from 9° to 6° in the 10/11 GHz frequency band.
+Should other sizes of the coordination arc be considered by WRC-19, the power flux-densities should be amended according to the equation: pfdnew = pfdcurrent – 25 ∙ log(current coordination arc / new coordination arc).

 Reasons: These changes align the pfd limits with the proposed modified coordination arc in Annex 4 of RR Appendix 30B, ensuring protection of existing allotments and systems in the uplink direction while facilitating modified allotments and new entries.